alex4108/AstroInstaller/README.md

 By specifiying all required parameters you will be able to run the installation completely unattended.

-* `powershell.exe -executionpolicy bypass -file "install-astroneer-server.ps1" -ownerName "Guy" -serverName "Guys Lair" -serverPassword "Guy123" -maxFPS 60 -useGUI y -autoRebooy y`
+* `powershell.exe -executionpolicy bypass -file "install-astroneer-server.ps1" -ownerName "Guy" -serverName "Guys Lair" -serverPassword "Guy123" -maxFPS 60 -useGUI y -autoReboot y`

 # Contributing